snacktavish/TreeToReads/README.md

 -------------------------

-## To install requirements
+##To install requirements

 sudo apt-get install seq-gen

 wget http://www.niehs.nih.gov/research/resources/assets/docs/artbinvanillaicecream031114linux64tgz.tgz
 tar -xzvf artbinvanillaicecream031114linux64tgz.tgz
-## So, then you need to add artbinvanillaicecream031114linux64tgz to your path.
+So, then you need to add artbinvanillaicecream031114linux64tgz to your path.
 A bit annoying.

 easy_install dendropy numpy

 -----------------------------------------------------------
-Running the simulations:
+##Running the simulations:

 git clone https://github.com/snacktavish/TreeToReads.git

-python simulations.py

-cd scripts/TreeToReads
+cd TreeToReads

 ## Edit config file, seqsim.cfg, to fit your data!

 python simulations.py ## by default looks for seqsim.cfg, or first argument can be a control file